kevinallenbriggs/redisforlosers.github.io/README.md

 ## Summary of Qualifications
 - Solid knowledge of PHP 5/7, HTML5, CSS3 and MySQL 5.6+.
 - Familiar or better with common frameworks such as Bootstap 3/4, Laravel 5.4, jQuery, CodeIgniter and Ruby on Rails.
-- Experience administering Windows XP/7/10, Red Hat Enterprise Linux 5/6, and Debian Linux operating systems.
+- Experience administering Windows XP/7/10, Windows Server 2003-2016R2, Red Hat Enterprise Linux 5/6, and Debian-based Linux operating systems.
-- Seven years experience administering local area networks and systems administration.
+- Seven years experience administering local area networks and conducting systems administration.
 - Empassioned by writing beautiful, easy to understand code.
 - Proven troubleshooting and problem solving skills as the only technical member of the Library Technology & Innovation Department.
 - Able to effectively communicate technical information in non-technical terms.